 - Dance in your bare feet by all means, but watch out for glass.
 We do our best to clean the site pre-Festival, but smaller pieces might go unaccounted for.

-Bike - We encourage people to bike to Folk on the Rocks!
+Bike!
+We encourage people to bike to Folk On The Rocks!
 Bikes can be locked by the main gate in the car park, on our big beautiful bike courtesy of Polar Welding.

 Taxi - Taxis drop off at the main gate, but pick up out on the Highway.
-If you have a have mobility issues, please let our gate volunteers know on your arrival, and our support team will come meet you at the gate to get you where you need to go!
+If you have mobility issues, please let our gate volunteers know on your arrival, and our support team will come to meet you at the gate to get you where you need to go!

-Car - Parking is limited on site.
+Car - Parking is limited on-site.
 We encourage people to use other modes of transportation to get to the festival, such as the bus or biking.
 Do not park on the highway - you will be towed.
 Please do not drink and drive!

 We love dogs, but for the safety of our furry friends and our guests, FOTR does not allow pets on site.